Which Neighborhoods of Houston Are Best for Real Estate Investments

 Median Purchase Price: $499,000

 The next Houston neighborhood you should consider investing in is Greater Heights or simply the Heights.
 Thanks to the local mix of commercial and residential developments, the area is highly diverse and eclectic.
-You may want to invest in apartments in a high-rise, buy a cozy bungalow or become the owner of a historic mansion.
+You may want to invest in high-rise apartments, buy a cozy bungalow or become the owner of a historic mansion.
 No matter what you prefer, Greater Heights has all of it and even more.
 The area is a top choice for families with kids and those who value a moderately-paced life in a beautiful surrounding.
 Although local properties cost around $500,000, which is slightly above the city’s average, you see what you pay for.

 Median Rental Price: $1,589/mo